ptycho/ptypy/README.rst

 |ptypy| [#pronounciation]_ [#ptypypaper]_ is a
 framework for scientific ptychography compiled by
-P. Thibault and B. Enders and licensed under the GPLv2 license.
+P. Thibault and B. Enders and other authors (see AUTHORS).

-It is the result of 7 years of experience in the field of ptychography condensed into a versatile python package.
+It is the result of years of experience in the field of ptychography condensed into a versatile python package.
 The package covers the whole path of ptychographic analysis after the actual experiment is completed
 - from data management to reconstruction to visualization.